HiPerCoRe/KTT/README.md

 KTT is a C++ tuning library for OpenCL (and soon CUDA) kernels.
 It is based on [CLTune project](https://github.com/CNugteren/CLTune).
 It has API similar to that of CLTune, however, unlike CLTune, it also provides greater degree of customization and control over kernel tuning process.
-This includes ability to write tuning manipulators, which are classes that can be utilized to launch custom C++ code before or after individual kernel executions.
+This includes ability to write tuning manipulators, which are classes that can be utilized to launch custom C++ code before or after individual kernel runs.
 This can be used, for example, to run some part of a computation on CPU or launch kernels iteratively.

 Project is currently in beta stage with all of the baseline functionality available.